Frequently Asked Questions

 - The books must be works of fiction, and take the form of the novel.
 This was a pragmatic scoping decision in order that we can provide a clear focus for the Literary Atlas, and offer scope to expand the site to plays, poems, short stories or non-fiction in future.

-- The novels should be offer a cross-section of genre, and represent different eras in Wales' Anglophone literary history.
+- The novels should offer a cross-section of literary genre, and represent different eras in Wales' Anglophone literary history.

 - The novels should offer as broad a geographical coverage as possible.

 - The novels should represent a broad diversity of authors active in Wales (in relation to gender, ethnicity, age etc.).
 The book does not have to be by a Welsh-born author.

 The final list should include both 'classic' Welsh fiction but also contemporary writers in order to draw attention to new materials alongside established works.
 From these criteria, the Literary Atlas team consulted with a range of academic and literary experts in Wales, as well as asking the public to offer their own choices for selection.
 A long list of novels was drawn up from the Welsh Collections' databases, and from this long list, a short list of twelve were chosen.